-Despite occupying just 0.1 percent of the world’s land mass, Nepal wildlife includes the greater one-horned rhinoceros, Bengal tigers, red pandas, blue sheep, snow leopards, Himalayan tahr and its national bird, the danphe (or Himalayan monal).
+Despite occupying just 0.1% of the world’s land mass, Nepal wildlife includes the greater one-horned rhinoceros, Bengal tiger, red panda, blue sheep, snow leopard, Himalayan tahr and the country’s national bird, the danphe (or Himalayan monal).

-In recent years, Nepal has been recognized internationally for its conservation efforts, especially its fight against the illegal wildlife trade of vulnerable greater one-horned rhinos, red pandas and endangered Bengal tigers.
+In recent years, Nepal has been recognised internationally for its conservation efforts, especially for its fight against the illegal wildlife trade of vulnerable greater one-horned rhinos, red pandas and endangered Bengal tigers.

-By protecting its unique vegetation, working alongside local communities to help with forestry management, and forming wildlife corridors, Nepal wildlife has managed to recover population sizes to record numbers.
+By protecting its unique vegetation, working alongside local communities to help with forestry management, and forming wildlife corridors, Nepal has managed to recover its wildlife population sizes to record numbers.
 Moreover, Nepal has managed this impressive feat in the face of a growing wildlife trafficking trade in Asia.

-Here are five facts about wildlife and conservation that has helped establish Nepal as a global leader in conservation.
+Here are five facts about wildlife and conservation that have helped establish Nepal as a global leader in conservation.

 1) Nepal wildlife can roam across ten national parks

-Nepal has declared 20 percent of its land as protected areas, demonstrating the importance that wildlife has for the country.
-By comparison, Nepal’s neighbor India has dedicated five percent to wildlife reserves and national parks.
+Nepal has declared 20% of its land as protected areas, demonstrating the importance of wildlife to the country.
+By comparison, Nepal’s neighbor India has dedicated 5% to wildlife reserves and national parks.

-The establishment of the National Park and Wildlife Conservation Act in 1973 meant conservation efforts began almost fifty years ago.
-Today, the Nepal government works alongside international NGOs such as the World Wildlife Fund (WWF) and local communities to deliver sustainable conservation targets.
+Nepal’s National Park and Wildlife Conservation Act was established in 1973, which means that conservation efforts began almost fifty years ago.
+Today, the Nepal government works alongside international NGOs such as the World Wide Fund for Nature (WWF) and local communities to deliver sustainable conservation targets.

 2) Nepal is set to double its number of Bengal tigers

-Nepal wildlife conservation efforts have allowed the endangered Bengal tiger to bounce back from the brink of extinction, in defiance of the poaching threat that has blighted tiger populations worldwide.
+Nepal’s wildlife conservation efforts have allowed the endangered Bengal tiger to bounce back from the brink of extinction.
+This is in defiance of the poaching threat that has affected tiger populations worldwide.
 Scientists estimate that there are now 235 tigers in the wild in Nepal, whereas in 2009 there were just 120.

-The rapid recovery of this species is largely thanks to anti-poaching rangers, and by reducing human-wildlife conflict through building buffer zones around its national parks.
+The rapid recovery of this species is largely thanks to the deployment of anti-poaching rangers, as well as reductions in human-wildlife conflict through building buffer zones around national parks.

-In Chitwan National Park alone, there were just 40 breeding adults in the wild in the 1980s, a number which had grown to 125 by 2010.
+In Chitwan National Park alone, there were just 40 breeding adult tigers in the wild in the 1980s, a number which had grown to 125 by 2010.

 3) Introducing wildlife corridors has reduced human–wildlife conflict

-Loss of habitat and the fragmentation of land contributes to the decline of biodiversity and vegetation, so a sensible landscaping solution comes in the form of wildlife corridors.
+Habitat loss and land fragmentation contributes to the decline of biodiversity and vegetation, so a sensible landscaping solution comes in the form of wildlife corridors.

-The Terai Arc Landscape (TAL) is a pioneering project that was established in 2001, and was a collaboration between the Nepalese government and WWF.
+The Terai Arc Landscape (TAL) program is a pioneering project that was established in 2001, and is a collaboration between the Nepalese government and WWF.
 The wildlife corridors connect 14 protected areas between India and Nepal.

 The TAL project has been hailed a success story for its flagship species, the greater one-horned rhinoceros, through its exemplary use of community forestry.
-Local communities worked in partnership with the government or non-governmental organizations (NGO’s) to establish sustainable ways to maintain vegetation and harvest forest crops.
-In return, they received the ecological and socio-economic benefits from protecting their natural resources.
+Local communities worked in partnership with the government or NGOs to establish sustainable ways to maintain vegetation and harvest forest crops.
+In return, they received the ecological and socioeconomic benefits from protecting their natural resources.

-The national parks are not large enough to sustain the rare species of wild Bengal tigers and Asian elephants in isolation, but by linking these areas with wildlife corridors, the space created is sufficient for these populations to thrive.
+The national parks are not large enough to sustain the rare species of wild Bengal tigers and endangered Asian elephants in isolation.
+But, by linking these areas with wildlife corridors, the space created is sufficient for these populations to thrive.

-These wildlife corridors are especially important for keystone species such as the endangered Indian elephant, which rely on nomadic feeding for 19 hours a day.
+These wildlife corridors are especially important for keystone species, like endangered Indian elephants that rely on nomadic feeding for 19 hours a day.
 Their role in spreading germinating seeds is vital for vegetation to survive, and this impacts the whole ecosystem.

 The illegal wildlife trade of animal body parts, which threatens existing population numbers, is intensifying.
-Illegal wildlife trafficking is a big business.
+And wildlife trafficking is a big business.

-The black market in Asia has an ever-increasing demand for rhino horns, which are used in traditional Chinese medicine, or displayed to symbolize status.
+The black market in Asia has an ever-increasing demand for rhino horns, which are used in some traditional Chinese medicines, or displayed to symbolise status.
 Other rhino ranges and territories in southern Africa have seen a dramatic rise in poaching in the past decade.

-Yet Nepal has managed five consecutive years of zero poaching, helping safeguard the greater one-horned rhinoceros, and allowing it to battle back from near extinction.
-By the end of the 20th century, it is thought only 200 of these animals remained.
-Now, there are more than 645 rhinos living in Nepal, making this the second largest population living in a country after India.
+Yet, Nepal has managed six consecutive years of zero poaching, which helped to safeguard thegreater one-horned rhinoceros and allowed the species to bounce back from near extinction.
+By the end of the twentieth century, it’s estimated that only 200 of these animals remained.
+Now, there are more than 645 rhinos living in Nepal, making this the second-largest population living in a country after India.